AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/fusion-release-activity/fusion-feb-7-21.md

 Previously, you could select apps from the app selection page as well as the list.

-For more information on selecting apps for your scenario, see [Create a scenario](../../../workfront-fusion/scenarios/create-a-scenario.md).
+For more information on selecting apps for your scenario, see [Create a scenario in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/create-a-scenario.md).